-1. Vehicle powered by a clean special fuel as defined in § 58.1-2101 of the Code of Virginia, provided the federal Clean Air Act [(42 USC § 4701 et seq.)] permits such exemptions for vehicles powered by clean special fuels;
+- 1. Vehicle powered by a clean special fuel as defined in § 58.1-2101 of the Code of Virginia, provided the federal Clean Air Act [(42 USC § 4701 et seq.)] permits such exemptions for vehicles powered by clean special fuels; - 2.
+Motorcycle; - 3.
+Vehicle which, at the time of its manufacture, was not designed to meet emissions standards set or approved by the federal government; - 4.
+Any antique motor vehicle as defined in § 46.2-100 of the Code of Virginia and licensed pursuant to § 46.2-730 of the Code of Virginia; - 5.
+Firefighting equipment, rescue vehicle, or ambulance; er - 6.
+Vehicle for which no testing standards have been adopted by the board-; $\it or$ - 7.
+Tactical military vehicle.

-2. Motorcycle;

-3. Vehicle which, at the time of its manufacture, was not designed to meet emissions standards set or approved by the federal government;

-4. Any antique motor vehicle as defined in § 46.2-100 of the Code of Virginia and licensed pursuant to § 46.2-730 of the Code of Virginia;

-5. Firefighting equipment, rescue vehicle, or ambulance; or

-6. Vehicle for which no testing standards have been adopted by the board-; or engine combustion chamber for the purpose of mixing with a fuel for combustion.

-7. Tactical military vehicle.

-"Air intake systems" means those systems which allow for the induction of ambient air (to include preheated air) into the
+"Air intake systems" means those systems which allow for the induction of ambient air (to include preheated air) into the engine combustion chamber for the purpose of mixing with a fuel for combustion.